 Unvented hot water cylinder

-As the name implies, unvented cylinders do not contain water at atmospheric pressure.
+As the name suggests, unvented cylinders don’t contain water at atmospheric pressure.
 This is because they are fed directly by the mains, eliminating the need for a cold water storage cistern.
-Unvented cylinders are usually made out of stainless steel instead of copper, and are available in both direct and indirect configurations.
+They are usually made out of stainless steel instead of copper.
+You can get them in both direct and indirect versions.

 Unvented cylinders are significantly less common than vented cylinders.
-This is because they were not permitted in the UK until 1986, although they are becoming more and more popular.
+This is because they were not permitted in the UK until 1986.
+However, they are becoming more and more popular.
 The main advantages are:

-- Hot water at mains pressure – much better flow rates in comparison to a gravity-fed system
+- Hot water at mains pressure.
+This means much better flow rates in comparison to a gravity-fed system

 - No need for a bulky storage cistern and its associated pipework

-Due to the risk of danger in association with storing hot, pressurised water, unvented cylinders can only legally be installed by G3 certified engineers, and the cylinder must have a label clearly showing the installer’s name.
+Due to the risk of danger in association with storing hot, pressurised water, only G3 certified engineers are legally allowed to install unvented cylinders.
+Following installation, the cylinder must have a label which clearly shows the installer’s name.